 Gains not qualified for exclusion.
-The following gains do not qualify for the exclusion of gain from DC Zone assets. • Gain attributable to unrecaptured section 1250 gain on the sale of an interest in a partnership that is a DC Zone business.
+The following gains do not qualify for the exclusion of gain from DC Zone assets.

+- Gain attributable to unrecaptured section 1250 gain on the sale of an interest in a partnership that is a DC Zone business.
 See the instructions for line 8c of Schedule K for information on how to report unrecaptured section 1250 gain.

-Gain on the sale of an interest in a partnership attributable to real property or an intangible asset that is not an integral part of a DC Zone business.
-Gain from a related-party transaction.
-See Sales and Exchanges Between Related Persons in chapter 2 of Pub.
+- Gain on the sale of an interest in a partnership attributable to real property or an intangible asset that is not an integral part of a DC Zone business.

+- Gain from a related-party transaction.

+See Sales and Exchanges Between

+Related Persons in chapter 2 of Pub.
 544.

-See Pub.
-954, Tax Incentives for Distressed Communities, and section 1400B for more details on DC Zone assets and special rules.
+See section 1400B for more details on DC Zone assets and special rules.